intel/llvm/scripts/YaML.md

   - if `class` is specified and the function is not `decl: static`, then the first param **must** be the handle associated with the class
 * A function may take the following optional sequence of scalars: {`analogue`}
   - `analogue` will be used as the function's remarks comment
-* A function may take the following optional sequence of scalars or scalars to sequences: {`details`, `returns`}
+* A function may take the following optional sequence of scalars or scalars to sequences: {`returns`}
-  - `detail` will be used as the function's detailed comment
-  - `return` will be used as the function's returns comment
+  - `returns` will be used as the function's returns comment
-  - `return` must be an etor of `$x_result_t`
+  - `returns` must be an etor of `$x_result_t`
-  - `return` defaults are generated by parsing the function's params' description annotations
+  - `returns` defaults are generated by parsing the function's params' description annotations
-  - `return` may contain a sequence of custom validation layer code blocks
+  - `returns` may contain a sequence of custom validation layer code blocks
+* A function may take the following optional field which can be a scalar, a sequence of scalars or scalars to sequences: {`details`}
+  - `details` will be used as the function's detailed comment

 <table>
 <tr><th>YaML</th><th>C</th><th>C++</th><th>Python</th></tr>